alicelouisejane/CGMprocessing/README.md

 ```

 ___
 - Function can take raw files from Dexcom, Libre or previosuly preprocessed from an input folder directory.
-Files can be of any format, csv is preferred.
+Files can be of any format, csv is preferred. ie in funtion call folder **data-raw**

 - **cgmvariable_dictionary.xlsx** is used to rename variables of interest.
 This should be updated for variable names of other sensors and is integrated into this cleanCGM() function.
 Final variable names should be **id**, **timestampfp** ,**fingerprickglucose**, **timestamp**, **sensorglucose** defined in Table below.